Valley View, Texas: Geography

-According to the United States Census Bureau, Valley View has a total area of 6.2 km2, of which 0.01 sqkm, or 0.13%, is covered by water.
+According to the United States Census Bureau, Valley View has a total area of 6.2 km2, of which 0.01 sqkm, or 0.17%, is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Valley View has a humid subtropical climate, Cfa on climate maps.

 Demographics

 2020 census

 As of the 2020 United States census, there were 737 people, 290 households, and 206 families residing in the city.

+Note: NH = Non-Hispanic.
+The US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos can be of any race.